Codeinwp/handbook-of-money/pages/first-step.md

 ![](../memes/money-work.jpeg)

-Here are some good resources to learn as a  (beware of the rabbit hole):
+Here are some good resources to learn as a begginer (beware of the rabbit hole):

 | Info | Duration |
 | --- | :--: |